From Eh to Oz

 Step 5 – Confirm Acceptance with OzTREKK

-Once you have accepted your offer and completed your payment, please email us to let us know, so we can keep an eye out for your CoE.
+Once you have accepted your offer and completed your payment, please email us and attach your receipt so we can keep an eye out for your CoE.

 Step 6 – Receive Your CoE